Museums in Glasgow

 Works of art showcasing all the world's religions.

 145 Buccleuch St., Garnethill.
 Tel.
 (0) 141 333 0183.
 National Trust for Scotland.

-Example of late Victorian first floor tenement flat.
-Most of the original features, furniture, furnishings and personal possessions present picture of domestic life at the beginning of 20th century.
-Exhibition
+Example of late Victorian first-floor tenement flat.
+Most of the original features, furniture, furnishings and personal possessions present a picture of domestic life at the beginning of the 20th century.